Skip to main content

 Do Git folders support on-premises or self-hosted Git servers?

-To integrate with a Bitbucket Server, GitHub Enterprise Server, or a GitLab self-managed subscription instance that is not internet-accessible, get in touch with your Databricks account team.
+To integrate with a Bitbucket Server, GitHub Enterprise Server, or a GitLab self-managed subscription instance that is not internet-accessible, contact your Databricks account team.

 What Databricks asset types are supported by Git folders?

-For details on supported asset types, read Asset types supported in Git folders.
+For details on supported asset types, see What asset types are supported by Git folders?.

 Do Git folders support .gitignore files?